April 25, 2019

 Breathing is elemental to activating the relaxation response, which is a positive physical state of deep rest considered the opposite of our stress-induced flight or fight response.
 Harvard physician Herbert Benson’s research suggests that this response gives rise to a sense of calm, pleasure, refreshment, and overall well-being as your blood pressure, heart rate and stress hormones decrease.
 As your mind is cleared of clutter and your levels of anxiety and stress plummet, your body becomes primed to respond to physical and sexual stimuli.

 1. For people at work, how can they reset?

 - Look for social and interactive opportunities that don’t specifically intersect with work (e.g. team building, lunchtime games, social gatherings) so that you can see your co-workers in a different light.
-They’re not just the person who tends to interrupt in meetings, they’re also a dad who loves classical music and is struggling with a divorce.
+They’re not just the person who tends to interrupt in meetings, parent with a love for classical music and soccer.